ArtifexSoftware/MuPDF.NET/PDF4LLM/README.md

 The public API lives in the **`PDF4LLM`** namespace.
 The main entry point is the static class **`PdfExtractor`**.

+**API naming:** Public members use C# conventions — PascalCase methods and properties, camelCase parameters (for example `writeImages`, `includeXrefs`, `useLayout`).
+Python-style names from [pymupdf4llm](https://pypi.org/project/pymupdf4llm/) appear only in internal port alignment and in the optional Python layout worker; customer-facing docs and IntelliSense use the C# names below.

 ## Installation

 ```bash